Sect (album)

 Sect (stylised in all caps) is the debut studio album by Australian electronic producer Golden Features, released on 27 July 2018 via Warner Music Australia.
 The album was supported by a headline national tour across Australia commencing on Saturday 11 August 2018 until Saturday 26 August 2018.
-The tour was announced on 4 April 2018 alongside the album, following the release of lead single “Falling Out” on 22 March 2018.
+The tour was announced on 4 April 2018 alongside the album, following the release of lead single "Falling Out" on 22 March 2018.

-Sect reached number one on the ARIA Dance Albums Chart on 6 August 2018 and peaked at number 11 on the Aria Albums Chart.
+Sect peaked at number 11 on the ARIA Charts.

-"Woodcut" (featuring Romrarin) was later released as a single, accompanied by two remixes of the album track on 14 December 2018.

 Background

-Thomas George Stell, known professionally as Golden Features, released his first eponymously titled four-track EP Golden Features was on 28 March 2014 with the single "Tell Me" featuring Nicole Millar.
-This was followed by a second four-track EP XXIV, released on 19 June 2015 with lead single "No One" which peaked at number 58 on the ARIA Singles Chart and was listed at number 92 on the Triple J Hottest 100, 2015.
-On 29 November 2016, he released a single "Wolfie" (featuring Julia Stone) which reached number 70 in Triple J Hottest 100, 2016.

-His debut album Sect arrived two years later on 27 July 2018 via Warner Music Australia.
-Previous releases such as "Tell Me", "No One" and "Wolfie" had demonstrated his production and songwriting, for which Stell gained attention and has been said to have "amassed a strong legion of fans".
 During the process of creating Sect, Stell favoured the feel of hardware for the album, stating, "I abandoned a lot of software in favour of hardware as an attempt to limit sound design possibilities, and more importantly I settled on an ethos for the entire record.
 It's simple.
 Underneath all of the production flex, does the song stand on its own?"

-The Sydney producer took a different approach to the record, stating on Triple J on 27 July 2018 that he had "always felt that an album needs to be a solid body of work and not just a collection of tracks that you've kind of thrown together".
-He continued by describing his vision for the record, "It was just more writing things with a common goal in mind and a common sound and not repeating myself" and "you gotta cherry pick a lot more which is a tedious process".

 Sect has been called a "collaborative affair" rather than a "solitary creation".
 Stell has credited the help of both Harrison Mills of Odesza and Kim Moyes of the Presets in creating Sect: "I love [Harrison] because we can just critique the shit out of each other and there's no ego there.
 It's really natural."
 Stell continued, "I really like Harrison, I trust him, it felt more normal him helping than if it was a stranger pitching it."